Billy Beldham: England (1787–1820)

 Beldham's first match at Lord's was his known debut for England.
-(Note: Teams called England or All-England had been formed since the 1730s.
+(Note: Teams called England had been formed since the 1730s.
 They were by no means international or even national.
-Top-class cricket in the 18th century was confined to the south-eastern counties around London and an England team of the time consisted of players from these counties.
+Cricket in the 18th century was mostly confined to the south-eastern counties around London, and an England team of the time consisted of players from these counties.
 The teams were in the nature of "Rest of England" and were formed to play against a strong club or county team.)
 Arthur Haygarth presents his biography of Beldham, and that of his brother-in-law John Wells, after the summary of this match.
 Haygarth says of both players that it was their "first recorded match", but earlier ones have been discovered by later researchers.
 The match was against the White Conduit Club, the Islington-based forerunner of MCC, on 20–22 June 1787.
 England batted first and scored 247.
 Beldham was number 8 in the batting order and scored 17 before he was bowled by Robert Clifford.
 White Conduit Club had six given men who were all leading Hampshire and Kent professionals.
 Beldham took two wickets, bowling Winchilsea for 3 and Edward Hussey for 21, as the club were dismissed for 112.
 With a first innings deficit of 135, White Conduit would normally have batted again but England took the third innings and scored 197.
 Beldham made the top score with 63 before he was run out.
 White Conduit were all out for 93, Beldham holding one catch and bowling both Joey Ring and Tom Walker.